 - Printing process

 If you don’t have a degree or a Higher National Diploma, that doesn’t mean that a career in the printing industry is off the table.
-Many employers are more than willing to provide on the job training through day-release training or apprenticeships.
-That being said, qualifications with transferable skills – such as degrees in the likes of information technology, art, design, and communications – will be helpful in both your application and training.
+Many jobs and employers are more than willing to provide on the job training through day-release training or apprenticeships.
+That being said, the best way for easy recruitment into a printing career is with qualifications that have transferable skills – such as degrees in the likes of information technology, art, design, and communications.
+These will be helpful in your application, recruitment process and training.

-To be deemed a desirable candidate for a job in the printing industry, there are additional skills that employers look out for.
+To be deemed a desirable recruitment candidate for jobs in the printing industry, there are additional skills that employers look out for.
 To impress potential employers you’ll need:

 - To be able to deal with pressure meeting tight deadlines with high quality and accurate work.